cdrummey216/whoami/README.md

 # AN EXTERNAL FOUNDATION FOR KNOWLEDGE, OR "I"

-I asked "who am I?", therefore I am.
+I asked "Who am I?", therefore I am.

-By asking "who am I?", one has simultaneously taken an action that defines "I" and infers the existence of "I".
+By asking "Who am I?", one has simultaneously taken an action that defines "I" and infers the existence of "I".
 "I" is defined as "I am the one who asked" and "I" must exist because it can be defined.

-Asking "who am I?" is a action that can be observed.
+Asking "Who am I?" is a action that can be observed.
 Due to this fact, I can signal to another "I" (external identity) that I exist, and vice versa.
 The asker, at the moment of asking, will know that they are the asker because they identify as the asker with the knowledge that "I am the one who asked."
 Another individual could also hear the asker and determine that "I" (relative to the asker) exists because it can be defined.

 # VARIABLE ANSWER
 A variable answer is used to represent a response to a question that is infinite in scope so long as it acknowledges the inferences in the question.
 For example, "Who are you?" is a question that is satisfied by any answer from the responder that acknowledges the existence of "I" (*you*).
 In effect, this means that the responder will choose to define themselves because the choice in response is dependent upon the responder.